Professional Employment Guidelines

 - The employer should incorporate sufficient time for training for job-related performance and other professional responsibilities into the job.

 - The chemical professional should serve the public by using professional specialized knowledge to advance the welfare of the community.
 Such participation should be undertaken solely as the responsibility of the individual, unless speciﬁcally acting on behalf of the employer.
-The employer should respect the right of the chemical professional to participate as an individual in political and community activities.
+The employer should respect the right of the chemical professional to participate as an individual in political and community activities, including educational outreach.

 Except for the final section herein, the Professional Employment Guidelines do not apply to involuntary termination for cause.
 However, when a chemical professional is involuntarily terminated for any reason, care should be taken to assure the dignity of the employee.